Floy Ward McElroy

 In the early 1980s, beavers impounded a scar of the Boeuf River, creating a swamp-like 32-acre lake.
 Permanent water has killed most of the timber in this area, except cypress, black willow, water elm, and buttonbush.

 Activities and Amenities

-Hunting: LDWF holds annual youth lottery hunts for white-tailed deer and squirrel on Floy Ward McElroy WMA.
-There is also an open youth dove hunt the second weekend of the dove season each year.
+Hunting: LDWF holds annual youth lottery hunts for white-tailed deer on Floy Ward McElroy WMA.
 See regulations for details.

 In addition, LDWF holds a physically challenged wheelchair-confined lottery hunt for deer.

 Floy Ward McElroy WMA is located 2 miles north of Rayville.
-This WMA is only open to vehicular traffic on specified days.
+This WMA is only open to vehicular traffic during lottery hunts.